x-tabdeveloping/noloox/docs/index.md

 - The most feature-complete or efficient implementation of these algorithms
 - A replacement for scikit-learn
 - An all-in-one machine learning framework
+- A library for complete Bayesian inference.
+Use a PPL like NumPyro, PyMC or Stan.

 ## Basic usage